cysouw/diathesis/text/c02_structure.md

 b. ^* Der Stuhl befindet sich.
 :::

-More widespread are diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@next c,d], see [@sec:prepositions-partitive-free].
-The example in [@next c] crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
-It is perfectly possible to use the verb *brechen* without a prepositional phrase [@next e], but only with a different lexical role in the accusative, viz. *Felsen* takes the role 'broken object', while *Loch* has the role 'location where the breaking took place'.
+More widespread are diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@next], see [@sec:prepositions-partitive-free].
+This example crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
+It is perfectly possible to use the verb *brechen* without a prepositional phrase [@next c], but only with a different lexical role in the accusative, viz. *Felsen* takes the role 'broken object', while *Loch* has the role 'location where the breaking took place'.

 ::: ex
 a.
 Ich breche ein Loch in den Felsen.